Amoy Street wine shop murder: Shooting at wine shop

 During the early hours of 9 August 1972, which was also National Day of Singapore, at a wine shop located at Amoy Street, taxi driver Sim Ah Nam finished his drinks session with his friend Chew Liew Tea, who was the owner of the shop and who wanted to close his shop to go home.
-After Chew offered to invite him later on, Sim left the shop to take a wee at the back lane.
+After Chew offered to invite him later on, Sim left the shop to urinate at the back lane.
 At the time he left the shop, Chew was last seen with two other male customers, who were drinking beer and Guinness stout.
 Just as Sim was walking back to the shop after he finished, he heard a gunshot.

-Upon reaching the wine shop, Sim witnessed one of the two male customers holding a revolver above Chew, who was shot in the chest and laid unconscious on the floor.
-He quickly escaped and shouted out the word "robbery" to alert people nearby and seek help, before he returned to the shop, where he saw the two men escaping the shop on a motorcycle.
-A teenage noodles seller, who witnessed the escape of the gunmen, alerted Chew's wife, who lived a few doors away.
-Chew's wife and son also rushed to the shop to tend to Chew, who was also helped by a 60-year-old man who was grinding chilli at the nearby streets.
-Unfortunately, Chew did not survive his gunshot wound at the chest and died.
+Upon reaching the wine shop, Sim witnessed one of the two male customers holding a revolver above Chew, who was shot in the chest and unconscious on the floor.
+Sim quickly escaped and shouted out the word "robbery" to alert people nearby and seek help, before he returned to the shop, where he saw the two men escaping the shop on a motorcycle.
+A teenage noodle seller, who witnessed the escape of the gunmen, alerted Chew's wife, who lived a few doors away.
+Chew's wife and son rushed to the shop to tend to Chew, who was also helped by a 60-year-old man who was grinding chilli on a nearby street.
+Unfortunately, Chew did not survive his gunshot wound to the chest and died.
 He was 42 years old at the time of his death, and left behind a wife and six children.
-According to Professor Chao Tzee Cheng, a senior forensic pathologist who conducted an autposy of the body, he determined that the bullet had penetrated Chew's right lung and heart, and therefore it led to Chew's death.
+According to Professor Chao Tzee Cheng, a senior forensic pathologist who conducted an autopsy of the body, the bullet had penetrated Chew's right lung and heart, and led to Chew's death.